Man tried to grab a baby from a stroller, Longueuil police say | CBC News

 Man tried to grab a baby from a stroller, Longueuil police say

-Longueuil police are looking for a man they say tried to kidnap a baby in broad daylight.
+Longueuil police are searching for a man they say tried to kidnap a baby in broad daylight.

-A woman was walking with the child along a bike path near Marmier Street, in the Vieux-Longueuil borough, Tuesday afternoon around 3:45.
+A woman was walking with the child along Marmier Street, in the Vieux-Longueuil borough, Tuesday afternoon around 3:45 p.m.

 Police say that's when a man approached her and tried to grab the baby from the stroller.
 The child was strapped in, so he wasn't able to succeed.